 One of the most important assets, after the family home, consists of the pensions of either or both parties.
 As such, being able to accurately value the pension/s is crucial to achieve a fair outcome.

 How do I find out the value of my pension?

 Many people are unaware of the value of their pension at any given time.

-Although pension providers generally issue annual statements which show the amount of pension income that will be paid on retirement, these do not always provide information about the current value of a pension (ie to enable calculation of how much needs to be added to the matrimonial pot).
+Although pension providers generally issue annual statements that show the amount of pension income that will be paid on retirement, these do not always provide information about the current value of a pension (ie to enable calculation of how much needs to be added to the matrimonial pot).

 In order to calculate the value of a pension for purposes of achieving a divorce settlement, the ‘cash equivalent transfer value’ (CETV) is required.